Stress

 Important functions like digestion, reproduction, immunity, and growth are suppressed in times of stress

-It takes about 90 minutes for the body to return to its normal state after an incident of stress.
-Long-term stress causes the body to remain in an abnormal state, fight or flight, for too long.
-During this state, the adrenals continuously release adrenaline.
-Too much sugar in your diet can cause a higher release of adrenaline as well.
-This can lead to adrenal insufficiency and eventually adrenal fatigue.
-Symptoms of adrenal fatigue are:
+After an incident of stress, it takes about 90 minutes for the body to return to its normal state.
+Long-term stress causes the body to remain in an abnormal state, known as fight or flight, for too long.
+During this state, the adrenal glands continually release adrenaline, which can lead to adrenal insufficency, and eventually adrenal fatigue.
+Eating too much sugar can cause a higher release of adrenaline as well.

 Fatigue